 Stay: At Goatfell, a gorgeous bungalow dating back to the early 20th century.
 Set your alarm to rise early to witness the tranquil morning mist clinging to the hills, then return to the cosiness of your room complete with fabric throws, rugs and four-poster bed.

-Go: Kurunegala, North Western Province
+4. Where to go local: Kurunegala, North Western Province